 Bottom (default) and top

-Position the legend at the bottom or top of a chart in situations where space is a scarce, such as a dashboard.
+Position the legend at the bottom or top of a chart in situations where space is scarce, such as a dashboard.

 Position the legend to the left of the chart when better type alignment is needed.
 Be sure the surrounding elements of the chart are not too closely clustered.

 Position the legend to the right of the chart when space is plentiful, or when you would like to provide the maximum context.
+In mobile, the legend could revert to a stack.

 Overlay (geospatial only)

 To demonstrate the legend’s background opacity, we chose to place the legend at the top left in the chart below.
+See the Master data visualization design file for more detail about geospatial legends.

 Hover to highlight